gd03champ/mcp-orchestrator/README.md

 - Overview of MCP servers
 - Container status monitoring
 - ALB routing configuration
-- Actions (start/stop/restart containers)
+- Actions (start/stop/restart services)
 - Synchronization controls

 ## Routing

-Each MCP server is mapped to a path based on its ID:
+Each MCP server is mapped to a path based on its ID or the mcp.path label:

 ```
 /mcp/{server-id}/*